NaveenEllare/SPD/README.md

 .
 .
 .
-will be uploading the full file in the  upcomming days
+will be uploading the full file in the  upcoming days